JGrotex/GODev-Alexa-Skill-Samples/README.md

 The Lambda YAML looks like [this](bpmbot/bpmbot.yaml), but much more importantly here the full Source of the '[index.js](bpmbot/index.js)'.

 The full packaged NodeJS Source and requiered 'node_modules' available for download as [ZIP here](bpmbot/zip/bpmbot.zip).
+Note: This package is quite big, in the meantime I moved on to use AWS SDK Core for all kinds of Service Calls, with this you can keep Lambda function quite smaller. (see TCI Sample)

 ### available Commands
 The Skill is available in English and German, just try them out ... here some samples